ihucos/passpod/README.md

 ### What is Passpod?

 *Passpod* is a library that hashes and saves passwords in a safe way.
-Although already usable it is still a prototype.
+It is still a prototype, do not use in production.
 Feedback very welcome.

 **How currently web platforms save passwords**